TheAcharya/MarkerData-Website/docs/User Guide/General.md

 By [!badge text="Default"] Marker Data will always look for accompanying movie file (`.mov` or `.mp4`) in directory where the `.fcpbundle` or `.fcpxml` resides.
 Activating the No Media option allows **Marker Data** to circumvent the inclusion of the movie file during processing.

-This option is available in scenarios where :
+This alternative is applicable in situations wherein:

-- User does not wish to export movie file.
+- The user expresses a preference against exporting a movie file.
-- User does not require image extraction.
+- The user does not necessitate the extraction of images.